Where your recycling goes

 - Cardboard goes to the Oji Fibre Solutions mill in Kinleith, Tokoroa (this mill uses recycled cardboard and new wood fibres to make new cardboard).

-- Approximately 20% of plastic grades 2-7 go to Budget Plastics in Palmerston North, where it is reprocessed into bin liners or plastic feedstock for local plastic manufacturers, with the remainder exported to overseas buyers.
+- The majority of milk bottles go to Budget Plastics in Palmerston North, where it is reprocessed into bin liners or plastic feedstock for local plastic manufacturers.

 When recycling is collected there needs to be a viable market available for the materials to be sold on.
 Soft plastic is very cheap to make and buy new, so there isn’t much demand for the materials to be recycled on.